benhoyt/benhoyt.github.com/writings/2020-05-01-whats-coming-in-go-115.md

 big yet.
 Either way, there's more to look forward to for 1.16.
 </div>

-<p>For now, the linker still converts back to the old in-memory
+<p>For now, the linker still converts the output back to the old in-memory
 representation for the last part of the linking.
 Presumably in a future version of Go these last steps will be moved into the new linker and the conversion phase will be removed entirely, reducing link time and memory